Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Results

 Since the temporal and sender modules are identical across both the LogNormMix-Net and LogNormMix-BC models, it is reasonable to expect them to be able to achieve similar performance for inter-arrival time and sender prediction.
 We include results for these modules to validate that adding the recipient prediction task doesn't unreasonably degrade performance on those two original tasks.
 The main goal of this section, though, is to demonstrate that the LogNormMix-Net can learn the relationship between senders and the recipient sets they communicate with.

-Results for the event prediction NLL are included in Table \ref{tab:NLL} in Appendix \ref{appendix-results} since they don't give the reader much intuition into the performance of the models.
-The results for time prediction and recipient prediction on the test set are summarized in Tables \ref{tab:timepredict} and \ref{tab:participantpredict} respectively.
+The results for time prediction and sender/recipient prediction on the test set are summarized in Tables \ref{tab:timepredict} and \ref{tab:participantpredict} respectively.
 We see that the multi-label classification approach, LNM-BC, performs similarly to the original LogNormMix model on time and sender prediction, but is completely unable to predict the next recipient set correctly given the sender.
 On the other hand, the LogNormMix-Net is able to correctly predict the next recipient set given the sender with an accuracy of 33.6\% and 40.8\% on the Enron and EU datasets respectively, and with top-3 accuracy of 61\% and 71\%.
+Results for the event prediction NLL show a similar pattern and are included in Table \ref{tab:NLL} in Appendix \ref{appendix-results}.

+Tables \ref{tab:timepredict} and \ref{tab:participantpredict} establish that while the LogNormMix-Net and LogNormMix-BC models have similar ability to model the temporal and sender distribution, only the LogNormMix-Net multi-class classification approach to recipient modelling can capture the relationship between senders and the recipient sets they communicate with.
+Further evidence for this can be found in Table~\ref{tab:enron-small-54} in the next section.
+Together, these results validate our first experimental aim.